 What is Golden Caster Sugar?

-I generally use golden caster sugar for my Lemon Ginger Crinkle Cookies.
+I often use golden caster sugar for my Lemon Ginger Crinkle Cookies.
 A slightly finer sugar made from unrefined sugar cane or beets, golden caster sugar has a lovely colour which gives the cookies a slightly richer flavour and warmer colour.
-Golden caster sugar is hard to find outside of the UK though, so do feel free to use ordinary granulated sugar in its place.
+Golden caster sugar is hard to find outside of the UK though, so I call for ordinary granulated or caster sugar in the recipe.
+Feel free to use the golden caster sugar if you can get it.
+It really does not make that big a difference.

 Tips for Making Lemon Ginger Crinkle Cookies

-It’s important not to overtake these cookies.
-Ovens vary radically so do keep an eye on them when they are baking.
-I always start by setting the timer for 8 minutes, although they generally take about 10 minutes.
+- Ovens vary radically so do keep an eye on the cookies when they are baking.
+I always start by setting the timer for 8 minutes, although they generally take just under 10 minutes.
 You want them to be a light, golden shade.
 This may take more or less time.
+It’s important not to over-bake the cookies as they can turn quite crispy very fast.
+This is not the end of the world, but they really do taste nicer if they have the slightly crisp outside and the soft, tender middle.

 Serving Lemon Ginger Crinkle Cookies